mziyadam/ZRadio/README.md

   - [ViewBinding](https://developer.android.com/topic/libraries/view-binding) - Generates a binding class for each XML layout file present in that module and allows you to more easily write code that interacts with views.
 - [Koin](https://github.com/InsertKoinIO/koin) - A pragmatic lightweight dependency injection framework for Kotlin developers.
 - [Glide](https://github.com/bumptech/glide) - A fast and efficient open source media management and image loading framework for Android that wraps media decoding, memory and disk caching, and resource pooling into a simple and easy to use interface.
-- [Coroutines](https://developer.android.com/kotlin/coroutines) - A coroutine is a concurrency design pattern that you can use on Android to simplify code that executes asynchronously.
+- [Coroutines](https://developer.android.com/kotlin/coroutines) - A concurrency design pattern that you can use on Android to simplify code that executes asynchronously.
 - [Retrofit](https://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java.
 - [GSON](https://github.com/google/gson) - A Java serialization/deserialization library to convert Java Objects into JSON and back.
 - [GSON Converter](https://github.com/square/retrofit/tree/master/retrofit-converters/gson) - A Converter which uses Gson for serialization to and from JSON.